Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D Scenes: Experiments

 \paragraph{How Does Back Projection Validation Help}

 In Table~\ref{tab:ablation}, we show the effectiveness of our LCC checking module with back projection.
-In can be concluded that without back projection, mAP experiences a large drop on both ScanNet and SceneNN datasets.
-This back projection verification is critical for a high precision.
+Without back projection, mAP experiences a large drop on both ScanNet and SceneNN datasets.

 \paragraph{Effect of Objectness} Objectness filters out many unlikely votes at the first stage.
-Here, we compare our objectness-weighted canonical voting algorithm and a baseline algorithm that treats every point a valid vote with weight 1.
-In can be seen that no objectness lowers mAP by 10.8 and 5.4 for ScanNet and SceneNN, respectively.
+Here, we compare with a baseline algorithm where every point votes with weight one.
+Without objectness, mAP drops by 10.8 and 5.4 for ScanNet and SceneNN, respectively.

+\paragraph{Decoupled Orientation/Translation Error and Running Time} The running time and decoupled orientation/translation error of all compared methods are listed in Table~\ref{tab:analy}.
+Our method outperforms previous methods by a large margin in terms of orientation error.